Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Conclusion

-In the numerical illustrations, we also observe that the optimal threshold function $z^*(c)$ exhibits an inflection point which appears to lie exactly on the line $c=\mu$ for any drift parameter $\mu \ge 0$.
+Concerning the model specifications used in this paper, in the numerical illustrations, we observed} that the optimal threshold function $z^*(c)$ exhibits an inflection point which appears to lie exactly on the line $c=\mu$ for any drift parameter $\mu \ge 0$.
 We believe this to hold in general and pose it as a conjecture for future research.
 Furthermore, it can be interesting to see how a relaxation of the ratcheting-down constraint to a drawdown constraint (under which one might still increase the emission rate by a certain percentage of its current value) would influence the results.
-In the context of dividend optimization, drawdown constraints have been studied as a generalization of ratcheting-up restrictions(cf. Albrecher et al.\ \cite{AAM22}), and the resulting analysis proved to be highly non-trivial.
+In the context of dividend optimization, drawdown constraints have been studied as a generalization of ratcheting-up restrictions (cf.\ Albrecher et al.\ \cite{AAM22}), and the resulting analysis proved to be highly non-trivial.
 We therefore expect that the corresponding analysis in the present setting will be very intricate as well.